 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 The netbook is an interesting option in the mobile computing market.
-It has a smaller size and lower weight than a traditional laptop, but it gives you a larger screen than a smartphone or tablet, along with a built-in keyboard and trackpad.
+With a smaller size and lower weight than a traditional laptop, they give you a larger screen than a smartphone or tablet, along with a built-in keyboard and a trackpad.

 Netbooks have solidified their place in the computing market as convenient budget computers.
 We put together a list of the strengths and drawbacks of netbooks to help you determine whether one of these slim computers would fit in your arsenal of consumer tech.